William J. Abrams: Career

 In 1881, Abrams owned land where the Chicago, Milwaukee, and St. Paul Railroad built a depot in the area that was to become Abrams, Wisconsin.
 The town of Abrams was named in his honor.

-Abrams died on September 12, 1900 in Wisconsin and is interred at Woodlawn Cemetery.
+Abrams died on September 12, 1900, in Green Bay, Wisconsin and is interred at Woodlawn Cemetery.
+He was 71 years old.

 Personal life

 In 1854, Abrams married Henrietta T. Alton.
 They had three children, Kate, Ruth and Winford.
 Their son Winford also served as Mayor of Green Bay.